coffee-org/coffee/README.md

 ## Installation

-Coffee is plugin for milk.
+Coffee is a milk plugin.
+To compile and install executable in local directory :

     git clone git@github.com:milk-org/milk.git
     cd milk